elliotolds/elliotolds.github.io/decentralizedinternetROUGHDRAFT_776.md

 It's important to compare this narrative filtering with what existed before the Internet.
 The relevant question is whether the Internet is leading us toward more centralization than what existed before, not whether it's leading us to more centralization than we think is ideal.

 Jones and Spencer would never have had their narratives broadcast on mainstream media pre-Internet.
 Even after his deplatforming, Jones (via his site [InfoWars](https://www.infowars.com/)) has almost ten times greater reach than The Economist.
-Jones' [most recent appearance on Rogan's podcast](https://www.youtube.com/watch?v=jdVso9FSkmE&t=4s&ab_channel=PowerfulJRE) has over 15 million YouTube views (YouTube's ban on Jones does not extend to other channels that host him), 60% more views than ABC Nightly News, the top rated network TV news show.
+Jones' [most recent appearance on Rogan's podcast](https://www.youtube.com/watch?v=jdVso9FSkmE&t=4s&ab_channel=PowerfulJRE) has over 15 million YouTube views, 60% more views than the top rated network TV news show (ABC Nightly News).

 # **What about China?**

-Tech companies in China cooperate more closely with the [Chinese Communist Party](https://en.wikipedia.org/wiki/Chinese_Communist_Party) than US tech companies do with the US government.
-If such close cooperation between tech platforms and governments developed in Western countries it would likely lead to significant centralization of power.
-However there may be no plausible path for this sort of cooperation to develop in the West.
+Network effects have lead to most Internet communication being mediated by a small number of companies.
+China has shown us that if these companies are captured by a government the effect on power can be strongly centralizing.
+However there may be no plausible path for this sort of capture to develop in the West.

-When the Internet was new the CCP was in a position of higher information control than Western governments.
+When the Internet was new the [Chinese Communist Party](https://en.wikipedia.org/wiki/Chinese_Communist_Party) was in a position of higher information control than Western governments.
 The CCP made a deliberate choice to maintain high information control over the course of the Internet's rise and they've largely been successful.
 This took a lot of effort and planning.

 Western countries made little effort to control the flood of information stemming from the Internet and as a result have suffered the crisis of institutional authority described previously.